dading84/news-api/README.md

 `npm start`

-Once running you can view all the available endpoints, and a description of them, by visiting http://localhost:9090/api.
+Once running you can view all the available endpoints, and a description of them, by visiting http://localhost:9090/api in a web browser

 ## Minimum tested versions: